Swedish Dicks

-Swedish Dicks is an American-Swedish comedy web television series created by Peter Stormare, Glenn Lund, Peter Settman, and Andrew Lowery.
+Swedish Dicks is a comedy web television series created by Peter Stormare, Glenn Lund, Peter Settman, and Andrew Lowery.
 The plot follows two unlicensed Swedish private investigators trying to make a living in Los Angeles.
-It premiered on September 2, 2016, via Swedish online streaming service Viaplay.
-In the United States, the series premiered on the Pop television network on August 9, 2017, as well as being distributed worldwide by American company Lionsgate Television.
-In October 2016, the series was renewed for a second season which premiered on December 25, 2017, in Northern Europe and premiered in 2018 in the United States.
+It was premiered on September 2, 2016, on the Swedish online streaming service Viaplay.
+In the United States, the series began on the Pop television network on August 9, 2017, as well as being distributed worldwide by the American company Lionsgate Television.
+In October 2016, the series was renewed for a second season which began on December 25, 2017, in northern Europe, and in 2018 in the United States.

 Premise

-A former stuntman, Ingmar Andersson (Peter Stormare), works as a private investigator in Los Angeles.
-His life crosses paths with struggling DJ Axel Kruse (Johan Glans).
+A former stuntman, Ingmar Andersson (Stormare), works as a private investigator in Los Angeles.
+His life crosses paths with the struggling DJ Axel Kruse (Johan Glans).
 After giving up his DJ career, he decides to join Ingmar and becomes a partner of his detective firm "Swedish Dick" (now "Swedish Dicks").
 Together, they solve various cases, as well as compete with Ingmar's long-time rival and owner of the best investigating company in Los Angeles, Jane McKinney (Traci Lords).
 Axel is also trying to discover Ingmar's past and the circumstances of his retirement from stunt performing.

 Production

-Peter Stormare came up with the concept for Swedish Dicks in 2014.
-He began writing the script for what was intended to become a one-hour drama.
-When he showed the script to Peter Settman, he suggested that it would be better as a series.
+Stormare came up with the concept for Swedish Dicks in 2014.
+He began writing the script for what was intended to be a one-hour drama.
+When he showed the script to Settman, he suggested that it would be better as a series.
 Stormare was inspired by his real-life friends, one ex-military and the other an ex-stuntman, who really did become private investigators.

 Casting

-The series was announced in November 2015 with Peter Stormare and Johan Glans confirmed for the cast.
+The series was announced in November 2015 with Stormare and Glans confirmed for the cast.
 In March 2016, it was announced that Keanu Reeves and Traci Lords had joined the show.
-Stormare confirmed he wrote the part of Jane McKinney with Lords in mind: "I had never met her, but whenever I saw her in a photo or anything, I just felt a connection to that face.
+Stormare confirmed that he wrote the part of Jane McKinney with Lords in mind: "I had never met her, but whenever I saw her in a photo or anything, I just felt a connection to that face.
 And then she had written a book that is fantastic, about her survival, and how that girl survived is a miracle.
 So it was like a voice within me when I was writing, saying, 'You have to get Traci Lords, Traci Lords, Traci Lords.'
 Like she was channeling me."
 Lords described Jane as "the kind of a woman who likes to play with men and use her femininity.
 At the same time, she believes that she definitely has the biggest dick in the room."